Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Testing the Null Hypothesis of No Threshold Regression

-\subsection{Testing the Null Hypothesis of No Threshold Regression}
+\section{Testing the Null Hypothesis of No Threshold Regression}

 In practice it may not be known if there is non-linearity in the model, or which is the threshold variable $q_{i,t}$.
-In Hansen (2000), both questions are addressed by applying a test of linearity (or no threshold regression) to a known $q_{i,t}$ in the first case or for each potential threshold variable in the second.
-In this section, we provide such a test for the fully heterogeneous and the semi-homogeneous models.
+In Hansen (2000), both questions are addressed by applying a test of linearity (no threshold regression) to a known $q_{i,t}$ in the first case, or for each potential threshold variable in the second case.
+In this section, we enable the same type of inference by providing tests of linearity for both the fully heterogeneous and the semi-homogeneous models.
 In the first model, for each $i$ the null hypothesis is $H_0:\delta_i= 0$ and the alternative is $H_1:\delta_i\neq 0$.
-In the second model, there is a multiple null hypothesis $H_0:\delta_i= 0$ for all $i$ against the alternative that at least one $\delta_i\neq 0$ over all $i$.
+In the second model, there is a joint null hypothesis $H_0:\delta_i= 0$ for all $i$ against the alternative that at least one $\delta_i\neq 0$ over all $i$.

-Testing the null hypothesis of no threshold regression is challenging because under $H_0: \delta^0_i = 0$ the parameter $\gamma^0_i$ disappears and thus cannot be identified.
+Testing the null hypothesis of no threshold regression is challenging because under $H_0: \delta^0_i = 0$, for any model, the threshold parameters disappear and thus cannot be identified.
 To deal with this problem, we follow \citet{hansen1996inference} and test the null hypothesis based on a supremum-type Wald statistic whose limiting distribution is non-standard but can be approximated by the bootstrap.
 In the fully heterogeneous model, for unit $i$ we employ: